From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

 Drivers can override the speed limiter circumstances, for example if you’re overtaking.
 For more information, take a look at our guide on mandatory speed limiters for 2022.

-The government will pause smart motorways for five years for a full safety review.
+The government will pause smart motorways for 5 years for a full safety review.

-The five-year pause will give the government and the Department for Transport time to collect in depth data on the safety of smart motorways.
+The 5 year pause gives the government and the Department for Transport time to collect in depth data on the safety of smart motorways.

 But some smart motorways have already been built.
 The Department for Transport is investing £900 million into improving the safety on these, with £390 million going towards 150 additional emergency areas.
 The additional areas should give motorists more places to stop if they run into difficulty.